alfhi24/stevent-android/README.md

 # stevent-android
 Android version of Stevent web

-An application that help people to get informations about any events
+An application that help people to get informations about any events.
+Build with android studio